Authorize healthcare agent actions before PHI moves.

 |---|---|

-| Access Control — 164.312(a)(1) | RBAC/ABAC per agent role, unique agent identifiers, automatic session termination, MFA-ready |
+| Access Control: 164.312(a)(1) | RBAC and ABAC per agent role, unique agent identifiers, per-call authorization, MFA-compatible human access |

-| Integrity — 164.312(c)(1) | Input validation, prompt injection resistance, cryptographic integrity verification |
+| Integrity: 164.312(c)(1) | Input validation, prompt-injection controls, and record integrity checks |

-| Authentication — 164.312(d) | Per-session agent credentials, token expiration, no shared credentials across instances |
+| Authentication: 164.312(d) | Per-session agent credentials, token expiration, no shared credentials across instances |

-| Transmission Security — 164.312(e)(1) | TLS 1.2+ enforced, in-process evaluation (PHI never leaves your infrastructure) |
+| Transmission Security: 164.312(e)(1) | TLS 1.2+ enforced, in-process evaluation (PHI does not need to leave your infrastructure) |

-| Minimum Necessary — 164.502(b) | Purpose-specific data scopes, field-level restrictions, date precision controls |
+| Minimum Necessary: 164.502(b) | Purpose-specific data scopes, field-level restrictions, date precision controls |

-| Accounting of Disclosures — 164.528 | Exportable audit logs, patient disclosure request support, structured compliance reports |
+| Accounting of Disclosures: 164.528 | Exportable decision records, patient disclosure request support, structured compliance reports |

-| Training — 164.530(b) | Policy-as-code documentation, version-controlled evidence for compliance training records |
+| Training: 164.530(b) | Policy-as-code documentation, version-controlled evidence for compliance training records |

 Build vs buy for healthcare AI